yvelikova/axway-open-docs/content/en/docs/apigtw_install/installation_unattended.md

 ### Custom setup

-The topics on installing each API Gateway component show how to use the `-setup_type advanced` option to install a custom setup in unattended mode.
-For example, see [Install the API Gateway server](/docs/apigtw_install/install_gateway.htm).
+The pages on installing each gateway component show how to use the `-setup_type advanced` option to install a custom setup in unattended mode.
+For example, see [Install the API Gateway server](/docs/apigtw_install/install_gateway/).

 ## Unattended mode options